awslabs/aws-iot-greengrass-accelerators/v2/os_cmd/README.md

    arn:aws:cloudformation:us-west-2:123456789012:stack/gg-accel-os-command/82df9e50-fa21-11eb-ba37-02268e8a52f9
    ```

-1. At this point the CloudFormation stack is deployed and if the Greengrass core is running, it will have received the new deployment.
-Copy the _Reqeust_ and _Response_ topics
+At this point the CloudFormation stack is deployed and if the Greengrass core is running, it will have received the new deployment.
+Copy the _Request_ and _Response_ topics for use when sending and receiving MQTT messages.

-1. At this point the CloudFormation stack is deployed.
-Next, change to the `docker/` directory and run the configuration script (`python3 config_docker.py` script, which will:

 ## Investigating the Accelerator